-What benefits are there to having The Envelope Group represent me in buying a home, rather than doing it on my own?
+What benefits are there to having Sutton Group Envelope Real Estate Brokerage help me in buying a home, rather than doing it on my own?

 Our exclusive Dedicated Buyer Program provides an objective and unbiased view on the property’s true worth and removes the emotion from the buying process.
 We take the time up front to understand your needs, reviewing your criteria and designing a strategy to meet your goals.
 We then, (at no cost to you, we only get remunerated AFTER you have successfully taken possession of your home) undertake an extensive research to match your purchasing criteria with properties for sale.

 We even have access to many properties that may never appear on the open market (sometimes called “exclusive listings” or "pocket listings")